Victorian Renters Handbook

 - Day 15 – You will be issued a Notice to Vacate, 246(1) for rental arrears – You will also be issued with application to VCAT for a warrant of possession and payment of rental arrears.

 All non-urgent maintenance or repair requests must be lodged in writing (easiest is via email) – phone requests will be required to be followed up with an email as well.
 You can also use the online portal to lodge a non-urgent maintenance or repair request.
-Once the request is received it will be acknowledged within 1 business day, and once a trade has been arranged (after Landlord consultation) you will receive a notification with their details.
+Once the request is received it will be acknowledged within 1 business day, and once a trade has been arranged (after Rental Provider consultation) you will receive a notification with their details.

 Refer to our Urgent Repairs page for the procedure and trade details – we suggest bookmarking the page via the link.